ronwag2005/student-prediction-plus/README.md

 We used the same features obtained in the Random Forest Regression Case for each subject for SVM, as well as in the binary and 5-level classification cases.
 In doing so, we made two core assumptions-

-1. Model-Independence: We assumed that, due to the robustness of Random Forest (RF) as a model, the same features selected in RF would yield improved results in the SVM model.
+**1. Model-Independence:** We assumed that, due to the robustness of Random Forest (RF) as a model, the same features selected in RF would yield improved results in the SVM model.

-2. Case-Independence: We assumed that the same features selected in the regression case would also yield improved results in the binary and 5-level classification cases.
+**2. Case-Independence:** We assumed that the same features selected in the regression case would also yield improved results in the binary and 5-level classification cases.

-These assumptions allowed us to obtain sufficiently improved results while substantially reducing computational costs.
+These assumptions allowed us to obtain **sufficiently improved results** while substantially **reducing computational costs.**

 ## Number of Top Features vs. RF Performance: